projectriff/riff/rfc/template.md

 *Describe your solution and how it’s going to solve the problem.
 This is likely the largest section of your proposal and might even include some high-level diagrams if you are proposing code changes.
 While all important aspects need to be covered, also keep in mind that shorter documents are more likely to be read.*

 ### User Impact
-*If you are proposing to add or modify public interfaces, those changes should be outlined here in detail.*
+*If you are proposing to add or modify public interfaces, those changes should be listed here in detail.*

 ### Backwards Compatibility and Upgrade Path
 *Will the regular rolling upgrade process work with these changes?*

 *How do the proposed changes impact backwards-compatibility?
-Are message or file formats changing?*
+Are APIs and CLI commands changing?*

 *Is there a need for a deprecation process to provide an upgrade path to users who will need to adjust their applications?*

 ## FAQ
-*Answers to questions you’ve commonly been asked after requesting comments for this proposal.*
+*Answers to common questions that may arise and those that you’ve commonly been asked after requesting comments for this proposal.*